JimohAbdulramon/Portfolio/README.md

  ![image](finance.PNG)
  ![image](Assumptions & Drivers.PNG)

-Dangote Cement demonstrated solid top-line growth in 2022, supported by increased sales volume and strategic market expansion across Africa.
+The Dangote Cement financial model provided a comprehensive framework for evaluating the company’s valuation, profitability, and growth potential.
+By projecting future cash flows and key financial ratios, it enabled well-informed investment decisions and scenario analysis.
+This model proved essential for equity research, offering clarity on the stock's intrinsic value and financial health.

-**Startup Financial Models for Fundraising*
+**Startup Financial Models for Fundraising**
 ![image](jao1.PNG)
 ![image](jao2.PNG)
 ![image](jao3.PNG)
 ![image](jao4.PNG)
 ![image](jao5.PNG)

-JAO Farm is a Startup Agribusiness  that is in Need of Fund.
-A financial model was built for fundraising
+The JAO Farm financial model serves as a critical tool for fundraising, providing investors with a clear projection of revenue, expenses, and profitability.
+It highlights the farm’s growth potential, operational efficiency, and expected returns, ensuring transparency and confidence for potential investors.
+With scenario analysis and cash flow forecasting, the model strengthens the investment case, demonstrating JAO Farm’s sustainability and scalability.

+**Contact Details**

+E-Mail Address: abdulramonjimoh2000@gmail.com
+Mobile: +234 7088902485
+LinkedIN: www.linkedin.com/in/abdulramon-jimoh-2a4a86284